-- Check the device power connection (observe whether the top PWR light is solid green or not), to make sure the device is powered up normally. - Check the network connection (observe whether the top LNK light is flashing green or not), to make sure the device can be connected to the network normally.
+- Check the device power connection (observe whether the PWR light is solid blue or not), to make sure the device is powered up normally. - Check the network connection (observe whether the LNK light is solid green or not and ACT light is flashing yellow or not) to make sure the device can be connected to the network normally.
 PC port and the device are in the same network segment.